hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Romanian:
 - Retention of three-gender system (masculine, feminine, neuter)
-- Development of a postposed definite article: **lupul** "the wolf"
+- Development of a postposed definite article: **lupul** “the wolf”

 ### Celtic